andrewdodd/drf-timeordered-pagination/README.rst

     $ pip install -r requirements.txt

-Run with runtests.
+Run with pytest.

 .. code:: bash

-    $ ./runtests.py
+    $ py.test

 You can also use the excellent `tox`_ testing tool to run the tests against all supported versions of Python and Django.
 Install tox